 I laughed out loud and the spell was broken.
 I had been so mesmerized by the events unfolding before me that I had been transported in time from the Scottish Crannog Centre’s Halloween celebration to an Iron Age pagan ritual.

 The Scottish Crannog Centre is an authentic reconstruction of a type of ancient loch-dwelling found throughout Scotland and Ireland, built by the Scottish Trust for Underwater Archaeology.
 Diving archaeologists have been exploring the crannogs in Loch Tay since 1980.
 The Crannog Centre reconstruction is based on their excavation results from the 2,500 year old Oakbank Crannog located off the village of Fearnan.

-A Tutorial on Crannogs & History of Life on the Lochs of Scotland’s Highland Perthshire
+Crannogs & the History of Life on Perthshire’s Highland Lochs

 Earlier that day, I had been led by Barrie Andrian down a rough-hewn pier out to a thatched circular structure perched on stilts above the Loch Tay.
 Barrie is the Managing Director of the Scottish Crannog Centre and the alter ego of the torch-wielding woman whom I would watch light a ram effigy aflame later that night.